About

 Shame & Stock Market Losses:

-The Case of Amateur Investors in the US2012, Pp. 81-98 in Emotions in Finance, Jocelyn Pixley (Ed.), Routledge
+2012, Pp. 81-98 in Emotions in Finance, Jocelyn Pixley (Ed.), Routledge

 The Sociology of Financial Fraud